 Unfortunately, many people only think of tax when it is time to lodge their return.

-In fact, I recently heard that there is more than $1 billion of legitimate deductions that are not claimed either through ignorance or poor documentation.
+In fact, I recently heard that there are more than $1 billion of legitimate deductions that are not claimed either through ignorance or poor documentation.

-This is low hanging fruit which should be claimed.
+This is low-hanging fruit that should be claimed.